zacharyvoase/djanjinja/README.md

         return render_to_response('template_name.html',
             context, context_instance=RequestContext())

-To be honest, I don't think this looks very much like a 'shortcut' at all.
+To be honest,this doesn't look very much like a 'shortcut' at all.
 For this reason, DjanJinja contains a subclass of `RequestContext` specialised for Jinja2, which is used like this:

     from djanjinja.views import RequestContext